Employers with two or more employees working in Virginia need to carry workers’ compensation insurance.

 Virginia workers' compensation rates are among the lowest in the nation, paying less than $1.50 per $100 in payroll, according to a 2018 report by the Oregon Department of Consumer and Business Services.
 The state ranked 41st in the U.S. for workers’ compensation cost.

 Like many states, Virginia uses the National Council on Compensation Insurance (NCCI) to collect workplace data and set rates.
 NCCI collects loss, premium and payroll data, and recommends rates.
 Rates are set by class code, or industry.
-This base rate is multiplied by company payroll, and then Experience Modifier and other discounts may be applied by an insurance carrier to calculate the final premium.
+This base rate is multiplied by company payroll, and then Experience Modifier and other discounts may be applied by an insurance carrier to calculate workers' compensation insurance prices.

 Editor’s note: Last updated February 1, 2019